Hazhaiqal/Google-Dork/README.md

-# Google Dork Autoation Tool
+# Google Dork Automation Tool

 ### Description
 An automation tool that enumerates the url given by user by utilizing Google Dork as enumeration tool